rxweb/rxweb/docs/reactive-form-validators/validation-decorators/minDate.md

 # When to use
 Suppose you want to create a User form, which contains fields like Username, BirthDate, RegistrationDate and you want the user to enter date which must be greater rhan a minimum date.
 Here depending upon the requirement these scenarios may arise...
 <ol class='showHideElement'>
-  <li>Apply maxDate on RegistrationLastDate  based on fieldName for which the date is set.</li>
+  <li>Apply minDate on RegistrationLastDate  based on fieldName for which the date is set.</li>
 	<li>Allow date greater than `30/07/2018 ` in RegistrationDate.</li>
 	<li>Apply minDate validation based on matched condition in the form, like if the UserName is `john`, then only the minDate validation will be  applied to BirthDate field (i.e., BirthDate must be greater than `30/07/2018 `).</li>
 	<li>Adding Custom Message on RegistrationDate Field.</li>